skip to main content

 Micheál Martin was responding to Independent TD Seamus Healy who called for the return of town and borough councils which were abolished in 2014.

-He said that the town of Clonmel in his constituency had a local council dating back hundreds of years and it has been badly affected by the change.
+Mr Healy said the town of Clonmel, Co Tipperary - in his constituency - had a council dating back hundreds of years and it has been badly affected by the change.

-Mr Healy added that the politician who culled the councils, former Minister Brendan Howlin, has publicly stated that in hindsight it was the wrong decision.
+Mr Healy added that a politician who was part of the Government that culled the councils, former minister Brendan Howlin, has publicly stated that, in hindsight, it was the wrong decision.

 He described them as effective and bemoaned their loss, particularly when towns were flooded in recent years and adequate local resources were not in place.